Yellowwood Poetry Prize

 Ends on

-Yalobusha Review is excited to announce the 2025 Yellowwood Poetry Prize.
-This year’s judge is A. H. Jerriod Avant.
+Yalobusha Review is excited to announce the 2026 Yellowwood Poetry Prize.
+This year’s judge is Cody-Rose Clevidence.
 The winner of the Yellowwood Poetry Prize receives $500, as well as publication and an interview in Yalobusha Review.
-The contest is open February 1st through April 1st.
+The contest is open February 1st through March 16th.

 GUIDELINES